Skip to content

 Different Owners, Changing Times…Vermeule House in Green Brook Remains

-Less than a half a mile down Green Brook Road in the town of Green Brook, New Jersey sits a sizable, but inconspicuous old house.
-This house is known locally as the Dr. John Vermeule House or simply, the Vermeule House (pronounced Ver-Mule).
-Through the years, the Vermeule house itself has changed hands many times and has belonged to four different townships.
-Today the Vermeule house serves as a centerpiece for the Green Brook Historical Society.
-Today it could be called a living museum of sorts, displaying artifacts and furnishings from its various owners, as each room was still in use today.
+Less than half a mile down Green Brook Road in Green Brook, New Jersey, sits a sizable but inconspicuous old house.
+This house is known locally as the Dr. John Vermeule House or the Vermeule House (pronounced Ver-Mule).
+Through the years, the Vermeule house has changed hands many times and has belonged to four different townships.
+Today, the Vermeule house serves as a centerpiece for the Green Brook Historical Society.
+Today, it could be called a living museum of sorts, displaying artifacts and furnishings from its various owners, as each room is still in use today.
 Let’s take a look.

-Snippet of an 1850 map of Somerset County.
-The Vermeule Property is faintly marked in between the two R’s in Warren, labeled, “J. Vail.”
+A snippet of an 1850 map of Somerset County.
+The Vermeule Property is faintly marked between the two R’s in Warren, labeled “J. Vail.”

 Scottish Noblemen